-We are a Delaware corporation, with our corporate offices located in Houston, Texas.
-The common stock of Orion Marine Group, Inc. commenced trading publicly in 2007 and is listed on the New York Stock Exchange under the symbol ORN.
+We are a Delaware corporation.
+The common stock of Orion Marine Group, Inc. is listed on the New York Stock Exchange under the symbol ORN.
 Unless the context otherwise requires, all references herein to "Orion", the "Company", the "Registrant", "we", "us" or "our" refer to Orion Marine Group, Inc. and its consolidated subsidiaries and affiliates.

-History
+History and growth